Franco's Final Stats

 Franco Harris was unbelievable.
 In my mind, this stands out as maybe his greatest performance ever (at least in the regular season).
 It was Franco who repeatedly gave the frustrated Bradshaw a reliable outlet when the Browns (who were in near-CONSTANT double coverage of Swann) had things sealed off downfield.
 It was Franco who, defying his trademark "sliding" style of running, often put his head down and simply bulldozed Browns defenders in crucial points of the game.
 Franco did these things in what was without question the defining moment of the '79 regular season for the Steelers.
 Coming off the 35-7 humiliation in San Diego the week before, the Steelers could ill afford to drop back-to-back games, not only because of the playoff implications, but from a team morale standpoint as well.
 A loss might've sent them in the tank.
 The win revitalized the team, who as we all know went on to win their 4th and final Super Bowl.
 This game, spearheaded by the efforts of Franco Harris, was the crossroads of the '79 season.

 My most vivid personal memory of this game, however, is getting into one of the biggest fights I ever had with my older Browns-loving brother (topped only by our epic brawl after the Steelers' 16-13 win in '80) that night after the game.
-By '79, our mom had forbidden us to watch ANY games together (let alone Steelers/Browns games), so I watched the game at my friend Todd Bolin's house.
-When I got home that night, the usual taunting began (guilty as charged, Your Honor) and all hell broke loose.
-My brother is 3 years older than me, so our fights customarily ended with him finally pinning me down with his knees on my arms while he inflicted small injuries to my face in various unpleasant ways.
+I watched the game at my friend Todd Bolin's house and when I got home that night, the usual taunting began (guilty as charged, Your Honor) and all hell broke loose.
+My brother is 3 years older than me, so our fights frequently ended with him finally pinning me down with his knees on my arms while he inflicted small injuries to my face in various unpleasant ways.
 Score one for the 11-year old over the 14-year old that night.
 I shoved him into his desk and he took the corner in the small his back... game over!
 Yes, that was a glorious, victory filled Sunday back in '79.

 For the record, my brother and I get along marvelously now... but we still don't watch Steelers/Browns games together. :-)